microsoft/InventorySample/docs/chapters/architecture/view-models.md

 - **Validation** item check when Save changes.
 - **`GetValidationConstraints`** abstract method to be implemented to provide the specific validation constraint for the *Domain Model*.
 - Additional abstract methods to implement: **`SaveItemAsync`**, **`DeleteItemAsync`** and **`ConfirmDeleteAsync`**.

+## Summary

+The base ViewModels are essential elements to understand the functionality of the Inventory Sample App.
+We can differentiate 2 kinds of base ViewModels: the infrastructure and the domain ones.